Tag Archives: Mick Burton

 Fathers’ Day card, from my daughter Kate, painted by my grandson Lucas.
 Mick Burton, continuous line artist.

-This action painting reminded me of a fast rushing stream.
+This action painting, by my grandson Lucas, reminded me of a fast rushing stream.

 Lucas also squeezes paint tubes directly onto a piece of card to create mixes of paint, before Kate provides another piece of card to squash the paint.
 There is a sort of ink blot “butterfly” copy effect.